 The boardwalk winds across the water with tall trees, some dead, full of hollows where Crimson Rosellas and Rainbow Lorikeets nest, and the woodland on the left is where Golden and Rufous Whistlers, Olive-backed Orioles, Eastern Yellow Robins, Red-browed Finches and Yellow Thornbills can be found.
-Then it's on and around the point from where the township can be seen.
-A Striated Heron nests in an isolated mangrove and often a White-faced Heron nests in trees above the boardwalk.
+Then it's on and around the point from where the township can be seen and passes through another small patch of forest.
+A Striated Heron nests in an isolated mangrove tree near here and often a White-faced Heron nests in trees above the boardwalk.
 There are seats placed all along the walk where you can sit and swing your legs or admire the view.

-On the return trip go on to the two signposted sections of track away from the water and through the melaleucas where it borders house blocks and leads into a jungle area with a hidden pond.
+On the return trip go on to the well-trodden section of track away from the water and through the melaleucas where it borders house blocks and leads into a jungle area with a hidden pond.
 Here it is quiet and dark and worth pausing for a Rose Robin, Bassian Thrush and the local Buff-banded Rails which cheekily appear anywhere along the entire walk.
-Finding a Satin Bowerbird bower or watching a Dusky Antechinus will add a bit of variety.
+Finding a Satin Bowerbird bower or watching a Dusky Antechinus or Soldier Crabs will add a bit of variety.
 This track eventually links up again not far from the first section close to the cars.
 Whether a birdwatcher or just a walker this boardwalk is a Merimbula jewel.
 W. P. T. C.

-45. Merimbula Town and Fishpen.
-Near the Merimbula Hotel watch out for an Osprey on the power poles eating its catch or sitting on a boat mast.
+46. Merimbula Town and Fishpen.
+Near the Merimbula Hotel watch out for an occasional Osprey on the power poles eating its catch or sitting on a boat mast.
 Heading south cross the bridge and turn left to follow the water line to a carpark with access to the lake and beach.
 This is Fishpen with an ever-changing sand spit and entry to the lake for boats.
 Double-banded Plover, Red-capped Plover, White-bellied Sea-Eagle.
 P.T.